-The port hosts 2 Port Control Stations (PCS), Flag Port Control Station (Flag), which oversees movements and operations in the Hamoaze, and the Longroom Port Control Station (Longroom) which manages the moves into and out of the port, and the Sound.
-The VTS Supervisor (VTSS) manages all traffic within the Dockyard Port of Plymouth supported by the VTS Operator (VTSO) at Longroom and Flag and during the core working day the Royal Naval Communicator (RNCSR).
+The port hosts 2 Port Control Stations (PCS), Flag Port Control Station (Flag) which oversees movements and operations in the Hamoaze, and the Longroom Port Control Station (Longroom) which manages the moves into and out of the port and the Sound.
+The VTS Supervisor (VTSS) manages all traffic within the Dockyard Port of Plymouth supported by the VTS Operator (VTSO) at Longroom and Flag and during the core working day the Royal Navy Communications Senior Rate (RNCSR).

-The VTSS carries the authority of QHM and is authorised to act as statutory harbourmaster for the purposes of issuing a Direction to a shipís master.
-He is supported by a duty Queens Harbour Master which may be QHM, his Deputy DQHM or the Chief Admiralty Pilot (CAP).
+The VTSS carries the authority of QHM and is authorised to act as statutory harbourmaster for the purposes of issuing a Direction to a ship’s master.
+He is supported by a duty Queens Harbour Master which may be QHM, his Deputy (DQHM) or the Chief Admiralty Pilot (CAP).

 Longroom also incorporates a separate Incident Control Room, which is equipped to deal with any maritime emergency.